Course for Oral Health Engineering

 Careers after graduation

-Lectures and practices for Oral Health Engineering students are mainly held by faculty from three departments; departments related to oral health engineering in the track of Medical and Dental Sciences and Technology, Graduate School of Medical and Dental Sciences, which was established for Masters Degree education in April 2015.
+Lectures and practices for Oral Health Engineering students are mainly held by faculty from three departments; departments related to oral health engineering in the Master's Program: Health Sciences and Biomedical Engineering, Graduate School of Medical and Dental Sciences.

 Department of Basic Oral Health Engineering is a section of oral health care sciences that focuses on the basic oral health sciences to perform evidence-based oral health care and to support people to attain healthy and happy living.

-Department of Oral Biomaterials Development Engineering is providing education regarding oral material sciences and prosthetic procedures, as well as the evaluation and development of new dental materials and devices.
+Department of Digital Dentistry is providing education regarding oral material sciences and digital dentistry, as well as the evaluation and development of new dental CAD/CAM technologies.

 Senior Assistant Professor